Afghan passport: History

 The Afghan passport was introduced by Emir Abdur Rahman Khan in 1880.

 In September 2011, Afghanistan's Ministry of Foreign Affairs began issuing two types of biometric passports (e-passports) for Afghan diplomats and public servants.
 These were produced in the United Kingdom.
 The standard e-passports began being issued to the general public in March 2013.
 According to then-spokesman of the Ministry of Foreign Affairs, Janan Musazai, "on the photo page, there are 16 security codes."
-Issuance of national computerized e-ID cards (e-Tazkiras) were also discussed.
+Issuance of national electronic Afghan identity cards (e-Tazkiras) were also discussed.
 These changes were intended to prevent fraud in future elections and government corruption as well as to improve the overall security of Afghanistan.

-In 2017, a new five-year Afghan e-passport was reported to cost 5,000 AFS.
+In 2017, a new five-year Afghan passport was reported to cost 5,000 AFN.
 Previously, passports had been hand written based on information found on paper Afghan ID cards, which are no longer accepted.
-A ten-year passport later became available for 10,000 AFS.
+A ten-year passport later became available for 10,000 AFN.
 By January 2016, nearly one million of the new computerized Afghan passports have been issued.

-Afghanistan has a number of passport distribution offices, with the main one located in Kabul.
-The General Directorate of Passports announced in August 2022 that a total of four different locations within Kabul will soon begin distributing passports.
+Passport distribution centers exist in many provinces of Afghanistan, with the main ones located in Kabul Province.
+A total of four different locations within Kabul are believed to be distributing passports.
+The General Directorate of Passports stated that it issued 500,000 passports in one year and collected over 4.2 billion AFN in processing fees.
+In addition to being a travel document, the passport can also be used to purchase a SIM card; send or receive money through MoneyGram or Western Union; open bank accounts; rent a house; or stay in hotels.

-Ordinary passports (those other than diplomatic or service passports) can be issued by Afghan embassies and consulates abroad.
-After a pause following the Taliban takeover of the government in August 2021, issuing of passports resumed before the end of that year.
-Though it was reported in March 2022 that the Taliban had introduced a new design bearing the name "Islamic Emirate of Afghanistan", Shirshah Quarishi, deputy director of the Passport Department, said in August 2022 that newly issued passports would not carry a new design, which was likely a practical decision taken to ensure they would be accepted for travel by other countries, all of which continue to recognize the previous regime.
+The Afghan embassies and consulates also provide Afghan passports to the Afghan diaspora around the world.
+After a pause following the Taliban takeover of the government in August 2021, distribution of passports resumed before the end of that year.
+Though it was reported in March 2022 that the Taliban had introduced a new design bearing the name "Islamic Emirate of Afghanistan", Shirshah Quarishi, deputy director of the Passport Department, said in August 2022 that passports would not carry a new design, which was likely a practical decision taken to ensure they would be accepted for travel by other countries, all of which continue to recognize the previous regime.